stc2828/voice-to-notes/README.md

 This module find frequency with crepe, which on average take longer to run than the duration of the input sound file.

 You must install crepe, which only works on Python 3.
+(Installation help below)

 The bpm could be high since the algorithm tend to look for the shortest reasonable beat size.